qubitrenegade/certbot-cloudflare/README.md

 # certbot-exec-cloudflare

-This cookbook is a plugin for the [`certbot-exec`](https://github.com/qubitrenegade/certbot-exec) cookbook that adds the [`certbot-dns-cloudflare`](https://certbot-dns-cloudflare.readthedocs.io/en/stable/) authenticator plugin.
+This cookbook is a plugin for the [`certbot-exec`](https://github.com/qubitrenegade/certbot-exec) cookbook that adds the [`certbot-dns-cloudflare`](https://certbot-dns-cloudflare.readthedocs.io/en/stable/) authenticator plugin to `certbot`.

 ## Usage